RyanLucas3/RAC/README.md

-# Compression for Reasoning Language Models (ICLR Submission)
+# Compression for Reasoning Language Models (Reasoning-Aware Compression)

-This repository contains code accompanying an ICLR submission on compression for open-source reasoning language models.
+This repository contains code on compression for open-source reasoning language models.
 It provides instructions for reproducing results and extending the codebase, including:

 1. **Collecting reasoning traces from R1-distilled models**